emmnull/mdsv/README.md

   <p>Markdown for Svelte</p>
 </h1>

-*Mdsv* is a utility suite built on the [unified](https://unifiedjs.com/) ecosystem and aimed at bringing fussless markdown integration to your Svelte projects.
+_Mdsv_ is a utility suite built on the [_Unified_](https://unifiedjs.com/) ecosystem and aimed at bringing fussless markdown integration to your [_Svelte_](https://svelte.dev/) projects.

-At it core, it consists in granular integrations for Micromark and Remark that support *basic* tokenization and serialization of Svelte-related syntax within markdown.
-By basic, we mean that it does not strive to perform any strong validation whatsoever and is instead mostly concerned with structural markers, leaving the bulk of semantic validation to the Svelte parser.
+✍️ Its main goal is to let you write Svelte markup and expressions inside markdown documents.
+Note that it doesn't strive to perform any strong validation whatsoever and is instead mostly concerned with structural markers, leaving the bulk of semantic validation to the Svelte parser.

+At its core, it consists in granular integrations for [_Micromark_](https://github.com/micromark/micromark) and [_Remark_](https://github.com/remarkjs/remark) to support _basic_ tokenization and serialization of Svelte-related syntax.